-- Using the configuration files (depending on your platform): - flexnetls.settings, setting ACTIVE_HOSTID (Windows)-see Table 2-3 in Configure, Install, and Start on Windows. - /etc/default/flexnetls-producer_name, setting ACTIVE_HOSTID (when using SysV to run the license server as a Linux service) - configuration-local.yaml, setting active-hostid (when using systemd on Linux)-see Edit "local-configuration.yaml" (Linux).
+- Using the FlexNet License Server Manager-see "License Server Properties View" in the FlexNet License Server Manager Guide. - Using the configuration files (depending on your platform): - flexnetls.settings, setting ACTIVE_HOSTID (Windows)-see Table 2-3 in Configure, Install, and Start on Windows. - /etc/default/flexnetls-producer_name, setting ACTIVE_HOSTID (when using SysV to run the license server as a Linux service) - configuration-local.yaml, setting active-hostid (when using systemd on Linux)-see Edit "localconfiguration.yaml" (Linux).

 Important • You can only set the hostid using a configuration file if no hostid has yet been specified for the license server.
-Once a hostid has been set, it can only be changed using the FlexNet License Server Administrator.
+Once a hostid has been set, it can only be changed using the FlexNet License Server Administrator or the FlexNet License Server Manager.

-Important • If a server hostid has been set manually, the server.hostType.order property (if set) is ignored.
+Important - If a server hostid has been set manually, the server.hostType.order property (if set) is ignored.